-5. Services to Children with Disabilities and the Single Point of Access Panel
+5. Services to Children with Disabilities and the Vulnerable Children Meeting (VCM)

 As a general principle, where children and families can receive mainstream services, these should be provided as a way of minimising the impact of disability and avoiding any unnecessary segregation.